Faculty Manual

 Textbook Adoption Policy

-While faculty members traditionally select their own textbooks, oversight responsibility for the text adoption process resides with the department/school offering the course.
-The department/school and its chair/director must ensure that all its text adoptions are reasonable and appropriate, and submitted to the bookstore in a timely fashion.
-Departments/school will make
+While faculty members traditionally select their own textbooks, oversight responsibility for the text adoption process resides with the department/college offering the course.
+The department/college and its chair/dean must ensure that all its text adoptions are reasonable and appropriate, and submitted to the bookstore in a timely fashion.
+Departments/colleges will make every effort to communicate their adoptions to the bookstore in a timely manner according to the bookstore’s deadlines.
+Each department/college should develop its own method of selecting and approving texts which may involve standing or ad-hoc committees or individual faculty.

-Departments/schools will make every effort to avoid altering an adoption for a semester after the adoption has been communicated to the bookstore.
-It is the responsibility of the department/school to ensure that changes are not made without sufficient cause.
-When the instructor of a course is not known in time to allow participation in text selection, the department/school will select the text for the course.
+Departments/colleges will make every effort to avoid altering an adoption for a semester after the adoption has been communicated to the bookstore.
+It is the responsibility of the department/college to ensure that changes are not made without sufficient cause.
+When the instructor of a course is not known in time to allow participation in text selection, the department/college will select the text for the course.
 This choice will then be communicated to the instructor eventually assigned to the course and should be honored by the instructor except under unusual circumstances.
 Adjunct faculty hired at the start of a semester should generally not be given the option of changing a text that has been selected by the department/school in this manner.

 The University’s contract with the bookstore operator grants them the exclusive right to sell texts, supplies, tools, and materials to FDU students.
 The University may not compete with them.
 Nor may the University cooperate with another outside vendor.
 No department/school or faculty member should sell texts, supplies, tools or materials directly to students.
 In the case of individual faculty members, there would be a conflict of interest where a faculty member receives cash directly from a student.

 Faculty adopting a text or reading that they have authored or in which they have a financial interest should avoid any possible appearance of impropriety by having the adoption reviewed by a departmental committee for appropriateness.
-The adoption must then be sold through the bookstore (see Bookstore Policy).
+The adoption must then be sold through the bookstore (see “Bookstore Policy” in this manual).

 Textbook Selection Procedures